juliammikk/Splendor-Board-Game-Project/README.md

 ![336604552_896923794856338_7576145898370319909_n](https://github.com/juliammikk/Splendor-Board-Game-Project/assets/71704999/b37f8a41-1af7-4835-a984-c9aaf0afff22)

 ### Lobby
 After logging in, the player will enter the lobby where they can create a new game, join games created by other players, or join previously saved games.
+Here players can also access the settings where players can change their username and password and add other players to the game's database.

 ![339546369_759325315584888_7875880342131210793_n](https://github.com/juliammikk/Splendor-Board-Game-Project/assets/71704999/223272a5-edfa-4ddb-b46b-cc9d1d121241)